-Chubb recognises the importance of the effective management of financial crime risk in terms of its obligations to its customers, the expectations of its regulators and long term financial stability.
+Chubb recognises the importance of the effective management of financial crime risk in terms of its obligations to its customers, the expectations of its regulators and long-term financial stability.
 The management of financial crime risk is fully integrated into Chubb's wider Risk Management Framework.
 The Financial Crime Framework is comprised of Board policies and procedures and sets out the company's approach to the management of financial crime risk and is underpinned by the Chubb Code of Conduct.

-The Financial Crime Framework sets out Chubb's approach to managing financial crime risk, including the governance procedures, how financial crime risk is assessed, the control framework in place, and oversight procedures.
+The Financial Crime Framework sets out Chubb's approach to managing financial crime risk, including the governance procedures in place, how financial crime risk is assessed, the control framework in place, and oversight procedures.

-Financial crime policies and explanatory guidance notes relating to financial crime are in place, are appropriately detailed and take into account the nature and complexity of Chubb's activities.
-All business lines are required to implement appropriate risk based procedures and controls at each stage of the insurance transaction to mitigate financial crime risk exposure and to ensure compliance with the agreed standards.
+All business lines are required to implement appropriate risk-based procedures and controls at each stage of the insurance transaction to mitigate financial crime risk exposure and to ensure compliance with the agreed standards.